Scholar • Athlete • Leader

 - Weekly Military Science class (1-3 hours, depending on academic year)

-- 1-2 weekends each semester of training at Fort McCoy, Wisconsin
+- 1-2 weekends (field training exercises) each semester of training at Fort McCoy, Wisconsin

 Army ROTC extracurricular activities